 Appliances, cords and electrical outlets are a common cause of household fires.
 Electrical fires start because of poor wiring, short-circuit arc, appliance malfunction and worn insulation.
 Many of these fires can be prevented or avoided.

 Often, homeowners can see signs of potential electrical problems long before a fire actually occurs.
 Here's what you should watch out for:

 Misuse of or damage to cords are a common cause of problems.
 The following advice applies to extension cords and cords for household appliances.

 Extension cords should not be used as permanent fixtures.
 If you find yourself using an extension cord without ever removing or moving it, this is an indication that you need more wall outlets in your home.
 Talk to an electrician.

-When installing a new appliance in your home, such as a new washer or dryer, check the electrical load of the wall outlet where it is being plugged in, and know the electrical requirement for the appliance.
+When installing a new appliance or new lighting in your home, such as a new washer or dryer, check the electrical load of the wall outlet where it is being plugged in, and know the electrical requirement for the appliance.
 If the load is lower than the demand of the appliance, then get assistance from an electrician.
 Inspect your appliances on an annual basis and get them repaired when they break.